u-blox/ubxlib/common/sock/test/echo_server/readme.md

 - UDP:        `ubxlib.redirectme.net:5050`
 - TCP:        `ubxlib.redirectme.net:5055`
 - Secure TCP: `ubxlib.redirectme.net:5065`
+- Secure UDP: `ubxlib.redirectme.net:5070`

-Note: used to use port 5060 for secure TCP but that port is commonly used by non-secure SIP and hence can be blocked by firewalls which want to exclude SIP, so port 5065 is now used instead.
+Note: we used to use port 5060 for secure TCP but that port is commonly used by non-secure SIP and hence can be blocked by firewalls which want to exclude SIP, so port 5065 is now used instead.

 # Installation
 The [README.md](https://github.com/aws/amazon-freertos/tree/main/tools/echo_server#readme) at the above link was used to install TCP and secure TCP versions of the echo server.
 The certificates generated for the secure TCP echo server can be found in the [certs](certs) directory.
 Then [echo-server.go](echo-server.go) was copied and adapted to form [echo-server-udp.go](echo-server-udp.go).